0xFA11/GameNetworkingResources/CONTRIBUTING.md

 # Contribution Guidelines

-Please consider these guidelines before making a suggestion.
+Please consider these guidelines before making a contribution.

-Thank you for your suggestions!
+Thank you very much for your contributions!

 ## Add/Update